Serhii Filimonov: Public activity

 After returning from the front in 2015, he became one of the organizers of the peaceful public action "Blockade of Crimea".

 In 2015 – Chairman of the NGO "Civil Corps of Azov" in Kyiv.

 In 2015 – one of the founders of the informal youth movement "Honor".

 In 2016, he was the head of the Kyiv branch of the National Corps political party.

 From 2015 to 2017, he launched a number of public projects, including:

 "Zooprotection", aimed to combat animal cruelty, support shelters and fight against dog hunters;

 "One Blood" – a project to collect donated blood for children and wounded soldiers; "Our Future" - helping children left without parental care, a number of sports and educational initiatives.

 Filimonov organized "Lessons of Courage": special lectures for students on patriotism and military training.

 In 2018, Filimonov took part in the detention of Rafael Lusvarghi, a Brazilian LPR / DPR mercenary.

+On January 29, 2018, he participated in the opening of the monument to the Heroes of Kruty in Kyiv.

-In the spring of 2019, he resigned as head of the Kyiv branch of the National Corps political party.
+In the spring of 2019, he resigned as head of the Kyiv branch of the National Corps political party, publicly accusing the party of operating an undisclosed cash fund and claiming he had been directed to channel money into official party accounts through proxy individuals.

 He took an uncompromising position on illegal construction in Kyiv.
 He was the organizer of numerous direct actions and information campaigns against the construction of Narbut Square, Protasov Gorge, Hay Market, Sviatoshynsky Lane, Oskorka Eco-Park, Krister Hill, Chornobylska Street, against the construction on Andriyivskyy Descent, participated in the struggle for the museum on Post Square.^{} On January 14, 2022, unknown people spray-painted Filimonov's house and car and threw a pig's head in the yard.
 Sergei blamed the owner of the construction company StolitsaGrup Vladislav Molchanov.
 According to Sergei, developers offered him for the waiver of shares from 50 thousand to 1 million dollars.